-- H. Any change or release that is required due to immediate security and stability issues will be deployed in an expedited manner, per Consensus Policies and temporary policies specifications within the Registry Agreement and Registrar Accreditation Agreement.
-In such cases, ICANN staff will collaborate with the community and consider throttling back on other implementations in the pipeline to ease the burdens of emergency changes. - I. ICANN staff will continually review the CPIF and its documentation to encapsulate additional best-practices or to adjust the steps as a result of lessons learned with previous Consensus Policy projects.
+- F. Policy implementation activities should follow a life cycle according to standardized implementation phases or windows.
+To support contracted parties' implementation efforts, the policy implementation activities should be coordinated as much as possible according to deployment cycles and implementation deadlines, taking into account factors such as other related activities or events with conflicting or simultaneous timelines. - G. Any change or release that is required due to immediate security and stability issues will be deployed in an expedited manner, per Consensus Policies and temporary policies specifications within the Registry Agreement and Registrar Accreditation Agreement.
+In such cases, ICANN staff will collaborate with the community and consider throttling back on other implementations in the pipeline to ease the burdens of emergency changes. - H. ICANN staff will continually review the implementation framework and related materials to encapsulate additional bestpractices or to adjust the steps as a result of lessons learned with previous Consensus Policy projects.
+The current version of this framework will be available on ICANN's implementation status webpage, which is currently in development.